Skip to Content

 icewalk tour - banff things to do in winter

 These icewalks can be booked through Discover Banff Tours or done on your own.
-Either way, you’ll want a pair of spikes, like these Kahtoohla microspikes, to get over the ice.
+If you aren’t joining a tour, you’ll want a pair of spikes, like these Kahtoohla microspikes, to get over the ice.
 Ice spikes can also be rented in Banff.

 While winter in Banff might not be the best time of year for wildlife spotting around Banff National Park, it’s still a worthwhile endeavor.
 There are still plenty of animals around for wildlife viewing.
 Most commonly you’ll see elk and big horn sheep.
 Though very rare, you might see a wolf, cougar or a lynx.